 What’s Next?

 The industry has made its first step already.
 With the increasing demand rate and CPMs, publishers aren’t going to hold back from video ads.
 That being said, advertisers prefer quality and transparency as they did before for programmatic display advertising.
-Our advice is to gear up your site and make sure it’s ready when the storm hits the shed.
+We advise gear up your site and ensure it’s ready when the storm hits the shed.